jackVanish/flyknifeComics/about.md

     <dt>ORIGINAL APPEARANCE:</dt>
     <dd>*Hyper Punks Issue 881 - Mercenary Lunatics of Hypersector X-6-X*</dd>
 </dl>

-<p class="about-biography">Born and raised in the NETWORLD, Bruce is the product of a mind placed at ground zero for the simultaneous arrival of
-the internet, imported anime, and readily available handheld video games.
-Armed with a CYBERLINK-8 TRIPLE-CORE DATADECK and an innate knowledge of the ebb and flow of the CYBERLANE, Delo fights the forces of COMMANDER ZETA by wiring comix made of neon and dying stars into the brains of a generation.</p>
+Born and raised in the NETWORLD, Bruce is the product of a mind placed at ground zero for the simultaneous arrival of the internet, imported anime, and readily available handheld video games.
+Armed with a CYBERLINK-8 TRIPLE-CORE DATADECK and an innate knowledge of the ebb and flow of the CYBERLANE, Delo fights the forces of COMMANDER ZETA by wiring comix made of neon and dying stars into the brains of a generation.

 <dl class="about-details">
     <dt>STRENGTH:</dt>
     <dd>12</dd>